shadab75420/MiddlewareApp/README.md

    ```
    dotnet run
    ```
-3. Open browser and navigate to:
+3. Open browser and navigate to

    ```
    http://localhost:5187/